Lampard 'won't talk' about reported Chelsea target Zaha and 'hasn't considered' Giroud swap deal | Goal.com

 “Without a shadow he will be gone in the summer but, for now, I still see him staying in January because Palace aren’t safe yet.
 If they sold Zaha it would be a big struggle to stay up.”

-Batshuayi played for the Eagles on loan last year, scoring five time in 11 games.
+Batshuayi played for the Eagles on loan last year, scoring five times in 11 games.